brianglass/anastasis/files/syn-sep01.md

 To God’s great glory, though you were a corpse.
 On the third day of the month a sharp sword struck the Martyr and slew him.

-On the same day Commemoration of our venerable Father TheÃ³ktistos, fellow ascetic of Euthymios the Great.
+On the same day Commemoration of our venerable Father Theóktistos, fellow ascetic of Euthymios the Great.

 **Verses**
 You knew God \[Theos\] the Creator \[ktistes\] to be yours And so, before all creatures \[ktismata\], you chose him.

-On the same day Saint VasÃ­lissa, having fought with the wild beasts and remained unharmed, met her end.
+On the same day Saint Vasílissa, having fought with the wild beasts and remained unharmed, met her end.

 **Verses**
 Vasilissa, whom wild beasts fearsome found,
 Stands now before the high King’s \[pamvasileus\] fearsome throne.

-On the same day Saint AristÃ­on, Bishop of Alexandria, met his end by fire.
+On the same day Saint Aristíon, Bishop of Alexandria, met his end by fire.

 **Verses**
 As if to breakfast \[ariston\] to the pyre you ran, Best \[aristos\] of Christ’s Martyrs, great Aristion.

-On the same day Saint CharÃ­ton was thrown into a pit of lime and met his end.
+On the same day Saint Charíton was thrown into a pit of lime and met his end.

 **Verses**
 Plunged in the pit of lime \[asbestos\] Chariton found Unquenched \[asbestos\] the light of an unsullied place.

-The holy Martyr ArchontÃ­on met his end by starvation.
+The holy Martyr Archontíon met his end by starvation.

-The holy new martyr PolÃ½doros, who bore his witness in New Ephesus in 1794, met his end by hanging.
+The holy new martyr Polýdoros, who bore his witness in New Ephesus in 1794, met his end by hanging.

 At their intercessions, O God, have mercy on us.
 Amen.

 **September 4th**

-On the 4th of the same month Commemoration of the holy Bishop and Martyr BabÃ½las, Bishop of Antioch the Great, and of the three holy Youths with him, who met their end by the sword.
+On the 4th of the same month Commemoration of the holy Bishop and Martyr Babýlas, Bishop of Antioch the Great, and of the three holy Youths with him, who met their end by the sword.

 **Verses**
 Babylas, who once offered Christ himself,